davebarnwell/Event/README.md

 # Event

-PHP Event supports two kinds of event handlers currently
+PHP Event supports two kinds of event handlers, Observer (Observable) & Mediator, both are about watching a subject, but differ whether the event is triggered at an an instance (Observable) or global level (Mediator).

-- Mediator: when you want to have a central event handler, event names are application wide, so it's good to use dotted event names, eg. album.track.added when an event is fired, if the object that fires the event needs to be accessible by the listener, you can pass a reference to it in the args of the notifier.
+- **Mediator**: when you want to have a central event handler, event names are application wide, so it's good to use dotted event names, eg. album.track.added when an event is updated (fired), if the subject that updates the event needs to be accessible by the observer, you can pass a reference to it in the args of the update call from the subject.
-  I personally believe the Mediator pattern is the easiest to debug and work with.
-- Observer: (Observable) when you want individual objects to own the events, this distributes events across class instances and can be harder to debug when there are a lot of class instances with different listeners attached, but it can gives huge flexibility.
+- **Observer**: (Observable) when you want individual objects to own the events, this distributes events across class instances and can be harder to debug when there are a lot of class instances with different listeners attached, but it can give huge flexibility when used wisely.
+If you need instance based Observers please also check if PHP Spl might work for you first, as standard libs are always preferable, [SplObsever](http://php.net/manual/en/class.splobserver.php) / [SplSubject](http://php.net/manual/en/class.splsubject.php) implement a different interface to these classes.

-  Do checkout the PHP Spl implementation of [SplObsever](http://php.net/manual/en/class.splobserver.php) & [SplSubject](http://php.net/manual/en/class.splsubject.php) which implements a different instance interface, which may do all you want if you want instance specific events.
+I personally believe the Mediator pattern is the easiest to debug and work with and one object has visibility of all events, and when events always include as their first argument to Observers the subject object the use cases of the need for the Observer pattern is greatly reduced.

 ## Mediator usage:-